-Based on the calculations above, it is expected that the proposed RJP development could generate 44,543 to 110,707 vehicle trips per day, with the likely average around 69,886 vehicle trips per day.
-It is expected that up to 25% of this traffic would be captured inside the RJP as vehicles travel to other land uses in the development.
-Further, given the proposed land use mix identified in the RJP masterplan, it is anticipated that of the above volumes, the precinct is likely to generate / attract approximately 8,000 freight vehicle movements per day at the completion of Stage 4 (based on an 11% freight vehicle proportion - Guide to Traffic Generating Developments (RTA, 2002))
+Based on the calculations above, it is expected that the proposed RJP development could generate 42,802 to 105,817 vehicle trips per day, with the likely average around 62,983 trips per day at the completion of Stage 2, and potentially 76,483 trips per day ultimately.
+Based on the strategic modelling outputs, it is anticipated that approximately 11% of this traffic would be captured inside the RJP as vehicles travel to other land uses in the development.
+Further, given the proposed land use mix identified in the RJP masterplan, it is anticipated that of the above volumes, the precinct is likely to generate / attract approximately 6,500 freight vehicle movements per day at the completion of Stage 2 (based on an 11.6% freight vehicle proportion - Guide to Traffic Generating Developments (RTA, 2002)).